zinaid/wntr-optimization/README.md

 Initial cost is: <b>421828.93000000005</b>

 We will first perform optimization without criticality analysis to see how well algorithm optimizes without taking in account the number of impacted junctions.
-Next, we will perform optimization but we will use criticality penalty to keep our network junction impact below the initial junction impact (before optimization).
+Next, we will perform optimization but we will use criticality penalty to keep our network junction impact below or equal to the initial junction impact (before optimization).

 Network without criticality analysis and corresponding convergence are presented on the next Figures.